modelcontextprotocol-community/working-groups/README.md

 - The real priorities become transparent
 - Collaboration improves as participants understand each other's needs

-> Example: Instead of arguing "We must implement AWS-specific authentication", share "Our organization has invested heavily in AWS IAM and need compatible authentication options."
+> Example of position vs. interest: Instead of arguing "We must implement AWS-specific authentication", share "Our organization has invested heavily in AWS IAM and need compatible authentication options."
 This reveals the actual need without prescribing a single solution.

+> Example of problem validation: For a proposal about tool namespacing and search capabilities, validation would include specific examples of current approaches to tool organization from community members, including where existing methods fall short.
+This should also include any available data or metrics quantifying the impact on reliable and efficient tool usage.

 ### Sharing vs Marketing